KlausC/ChannelBuffers.jl/README.md

 The internal pipes are implemented by `ChannelIO <: IO` which uses `Channel` objects to transport data between tasks.
 The tasks are spawned on different threads, if multithreading is available (`JULIA_NUM_THREADS > 1`).
+Communication endpoints of the pipeline can be arbitrary `IO` objects or `AbstractString`s denoting file names.
+The files given as strings are appropriately opened and closed.

 ## API